 All federally regulated title insurance companies are required to submit quarterly filings on premiums and claims paid.
 This information is publicly available from OSFI.

-No. No title insurer is a member of the Insurance Bureau of Canada (IBC).
-There is no classification of membership for title insurers in the Insurance Bureau of Canada.
+Title insurers are not members of the Insurance Bureau of Canada (IBC).
+There is no classification of membership for title insurers.

 What processes are in place to handle complaints by a member of the public about a mortgage or title insurance product or process?